cryptopunksnotdead/punks.journal/why-the-csv-stdlib-is-broken.md

 **This memo provides information for the internet community.
 It does not specify an internet standard of any kind.**

+or how about the classic "interoperability" rule printed on page 4:

+**Implementors should "be
+conservative in what you do, be liberal in what you accept from others" (RFC 793) when processing CSV files.**

 (Source: [ietf.org/rfc/rfc4180.txt](https://www.ietf.org/rfc/rfc4180.txt))